MidnightCitizen/knowledge/stoicism/stoicism.md

 ## Notes

-[Stoicism - Core Philosophy](https://github.com/MidnightCitizen/knowledge/blob/master/stoicism/core_philosophy.md) -> The focus of this philosophy and why it is still useful today
+[[principles_of_stoicism]](https://github.com/MidnightCitizen/knowledge/blob/master/stoicism/core_philosophy.md) -> The focus of this philosophy and why it is still useful today
-[Eudaimonia](https://github.com/MidnightCitizen/knowledge/blob/master/stoicism/eudaimonia.md) -> The best version of yourself, in stoicism
+[[eudaimonia]](https://github.com/MidnightCitizen/knowledge/blob/master/stoicism/eudaimonia.md) -> The best version of yourself, in stoicism

 ## References